chef/chef-web-docs/chef_master/source/about_workstation.rst

 =====================================================
 ..
 This page is used as the short overview on the index page at docs.chef.io

 Chef Infra is a systems and cloud infrastructure automation framework that makes it easy to deploy servers and applications to any physical, virtual, or cloud location, no matter the size of the infrastructure.
-Each organization is comprised of one (or more) ChefDK installations, a single server, and every node that will be configured and maintained by Chef Infra Client.
+Each organization is comprised of one (or more) Chef Workstation installations, a single server, and every node that will be configured and maintained by Chef Infra Client.
 Cookbooks (and recipes) are used to tell Chef Infra Client how each node in your organization should be configured.
 Chef Infra Client---which is installed on every node---does the actual configuration.

 * `An Overview of Chef </chef_overview.html>`_
-* `Install ChefDK </install_dk.html>`_
+* `Install Chef Workstation </install_workstation.html>`_
 * `Ruby Guide </ruby.html>`_

-.. note:: See this `blog post by Irving Popovetsky about running ChefDK on Windows. <https://www.chef.io/blog/2014/11/04/the-chefdk-on-windows-survival-guide/>`__
+.. note:: See this `blog post by Irving Popovetsky about running Chef Workstation on Windows. <https://www.chef.io/blog/2014/11/04/the-Chef Workstation-on-windows-survival-guide/>`__

 Cookbook Development Workflow
 -----------------------------------------------------